listlessbird/poland-ai-ts-workshop/exercises/004-agents-and-workflows/014-breaking-the-loop-early/problem/readme.md

 The way that `streamObject` works is a little esoteric, so I've provided a little bit of reference material which I will link to below.

 Good luck, and I'll see you in the solution.

+## Steps To Complete

+- Replace the `streamText` call in the evaluation section with a `streamObject` call

+- Import the `streamObject` function from the 'ai' package

+- Import the `zod` package for schema definition

+- Define a schema for the output that includes:
+  - A feedback string
+  - A boolean indicating if the draft is good enough

+- Update the code to stream the feedback to the frontend as it appears in the `partialObjectStream`

+- Modify the loop to break early if the LLM indicates the draft is good enough

+- Test your implementation by running the local dev server and observing if the loop breaks early when appropriate